When you recycle your mattress (foam or futon) and box spring, you reduce the amount of waste going to our landfill.

 Mattresses with bedbugs can be recycled at the transfer station and landfill—depending on the level of contamination—for the mattress recycling fee.

 Prepare a mattress with bedbugs for safe transport, handling, and recycling.

-Learn about controlling bedbugs in a Vancouver Coastal Health guide.
+Learn about controlling bedbugs External website, opens in new tab in a Vancouver Coastal Health guide.